 In the old days, varicose veins requiring treatment were addressed in the operating room at a hospital in an operation called vein stripping.
 This was painful, took a lot of time to recover, and thus there was a lot of down time after where patients had to take time off work and heal.
 That has changed considerably.

 Now there are no down-time options to treat varicose veins in the office setting under a local anesthesia.
 Endovenous Thermal Ablation is a treatment alternative to surgical stripping of varicose veins.
 This can be done with laser (known as endovenous laster therapy or EVLT), or radiofrequency ablation, such as Closurefast RFA.
 With ultrasound visualization thermal energy, or heat, is then delivered inside the vein, which causes the vein to collapse and seal shut.
 The procedure is typically done in the doctor’s office under local anesthesia.

-Patients are able to walk immediately after the procedure and most individuals are able to return to work the next day.
+For any procedure, patients are able to walk immediately after and most individuals are able to return to work the next day.

 Finding the right vein treatment option